ONE OF THE FIRST NFL ROOKIES TO EVER GET HALF HIS HEAD SHAVED WAS FORMER OAKLAND RAIDERS RIGHT GUARD GENNARO DINAPOLI

-On the contrary, almost ALL of the victims were intensely proud of their initiation haircuts – and intensely proud of themselves for having the guts to endure a little embarrassment wearing those mutilated haircuts in public.
+On the contrary, almost ALL of these victims said they were intensely proud of their initiation haircuts – and intensely proud of themselves for having the guts to endure a little embarrassment wearing those mutilated haircuts in public.

-Sounds like an exaggeration?
-Not really.
-Psychologists for many decades have been treating patients with great success by deliberately exposing them to the very things they fear most.
 Most boys growing up tend to be a bit shy – some painfully so.
-But after you’ve been forced to attract stares by walking around town for a couple of weeks with an exquisitely humiliating haircut, hardly anything else is ever again going to embarrass you.
-So the initiation haircut can surprisingly be a very valuable, healthy part of growing up.
+But after you’ve been forced to attract stares by walking around town for a couple of weeks with a humiliating haircut, hardly anything else is ever again going to embarrass you.
+So the initiation haircut can surprisingly be a very valuable, healthy welcome to manhood.

 BASEBALL FRESHMEN GET NEW TRIMS